Assam macaque: Distribution and habitat

+In Nepal, the Assam macaque occurs east of the Kali Gandaki river at elevations of 200–1800 m.
+In northeastern India, it lives in tropical and subtropical semievergreen forests, dry deciduous and montane forests up to elevations of 4000 m.
+In Laos and Vietnam, it prefers elevations above 500 m.
+It usually inhabits hilly areas above 1000 m, but in the wetter east it also occurs in the lowlands below this elevation.
+In limestone karst forests, it also occurs at lower elevations.

 Ecology and behaviour

 Assam macaques are diurnal, and at times both arboreal and terrestrial.
 They are omnivorous and feed on fruits, leaves, invertebrates and cereals.

 In Namdapha National Park, Arunachal Pradesh, 15 groups were recorded in 2002 comprising 209 individuals.
 The population had a group density of 1.11 individuals per 1 km2, and an average group size of 13.93 individuals.

 During a survey in Nepal's Langtang National Park in 2007, a total of 213 Assamese macaques were encountered in 9 groups in the study area of 113 km2.
 Troop sizes varied between 13 and 35 individuals, with a mean troop size of 23.66 individuals, and comprised 31% adult females, 16% adult males, and their young of various ages.
 They preferred maize kernals, followed by potato tubers, but also raided fields with wheat, buckwheat, and millet.

 Threats

 The threats to this species' habitat include selective logging and various forms of anthropogenic development and activities, alien invasives, hunting and trapping for sport, medicine, food, and the pet trade.
 Additionally, hybridization with adjacent species poses a threat to some populations.